lukmanr/CLVPipelines/README.md

 The `component` folder contains an example implementation of a custom Kubeflow Pipeline Component.
 This component is a wrapper around **AutoML Tables API**.

-To run the code samples you need to set up a Google Cloud Platform (GCP)  with the following GCP services enabled:
+To run the code samples you need to set up a Google Cloud Platform (GCP) project with the following GCP services enabled:
 - Google Kubernetes Engine (GKE)
 - BigQuery
 - Dataproc